wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 <br>

-In the main section, we changed the content to this:
+In the main section, please change the content to this:

 ```html
 <main>